-This is a reading course that focuses on classic literature from around the world including diverse novels, dramas, short stories and poems.
+This is also a reading course that focuses on classic literature from around the world including diverse novels, dramas, short stories and poems.
 Students will study the elements of literature and be able to recognize them in the works studied.
 Students will also practice good reading strategies to read actively and deeply.
 Additionally, students will learn to cite strong textual evidence, determine theme, analyze character, and determine author's purpose.

-374 HONORS FRESHMAN COMPOSITION 375 HONORS FRESHMAN WORLD LITERATURE

-PRERQUISITE: An "A" average in previous English course and/or Instructor Placement.

-REQUIRED (Alternate: Freshman Composition)
+374 HONORS FRESHMAN ENGLISH Credit 9 10 11 12 375 Prerequisite: An "A" average in previous English course 1.0 X and/or Instructor Placement.
+REQUIRED (Alternate: Freshman English)